ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/post_analysis.md

 ### Assumptions:

-- The expected CSV file formats conform to specified column names (Position_X, Position_Y, t, Ek, Ep, Etotal).
+- The expected CSV file formats conform to specified column names (Position_X, Position_Y, Timestamp, Timestep, Ek, Ep, Etotal).
 - The number of timesteps is the same between the two files holding the position and energy data, i.e. simulation-positions.csv and energies.csv